 Core competencies delivered in the class include:

 - Team building

 - Listening and feedback skills

 U the Teen Leader students are provided all the supplies they need for the class as well as meals, snacks and lodging.
 To help them avoid outside distractions, students stay overnight at the training site in Scottsdale, Arizona.
 The class is led by one of the most highly sought leadership trainers in the country who is backed by a team of trainer assistants.
 Volunteers patrol the training facility each night to ensure the safety and participation of each student.
 The training team goes to great lengths to enable students to stay 100% focused and gain the maximum benefit from the training.
 This attention to detail and concern for student safety also alleviates worries for the parents.

 Students don’t simply leave the class with a T-shirt and workbook to reflect on their experience.
 They leave with a band of brothers and sisters with a common language and common goal, and a community to support them in their continued growth.
-Follow-up coaching calls are also provided at no additional cost.

 The Training Methodology